- Using PVAAS for a Purpose

 Educators might be concerned that value-added reporting relies on the use of standardized tests, which have limitations themselves.
-Perhaps they feel that the test does not correlate well with the curriculum or that there isn't sufficient stretch to measure progress of very low- or high-achieving students.
+Perhaps they feel that the test does not correlate well with the curriculum or that there isn't sufficient stretch to measure progress of students with students with very low achievement histories or those with very high achievement histories.
 However, PVAAS estimates use a sophisticated modeling approach to address many of the concerns of using standardized tests, and PVAAS reviews the test scores annually to ensure that they are an appropriate use for PVAAS value-added reporting.

 PVAAS in Theory

 Student test scores are the basic ingredient of all PVAAS analyses.
 PVAAS is not involved in and has no control over test construction.
 Pennsylvania's assessment system performs a universal assessment of Pennsylvania standards, and the assessments are aligned to the appropriate standards that are sufficient for longitudinal modeling and prediction.
 Regardless, before using any tests in PVAAS modeling, rigorous data processing and analyses verify that the tests meet the following three criteria. :

 - They demonstrate sufficient stretch so that students with a history of lower achievement and those with a history of higher achievement can show growth.